vanessahoamea/Trip-Planner/README.md

 # Trip Planner
-Trip Planner is a website that aims to help people plan, shcedule and organize their travels.
+Trip Planner is a website that aims to help people plan, schedule and organize their travels.

 ## Tech Stack
 - Python with Flask (backend)